The ABC’s of Group and School Tours.

 Curriculum-Based School Programs – Every Picture Tells a Story: Exploring Pennsylvania Through Art

 The Museum currently offers a signature program that integrates classroom learning resources and museum tour with the Pennsylvania History curriculum for public schools.
 Originally designed for fourth graders, this program is appropriate for any elementary grade to provide essential elements for student learning in History and the Arts and Humanities, meeting Academic Standards 8.2.6 Pennsylvania History; 9.2.5 Historical and Cultural Contexts; 9.3.5 Critical Response; and 9.4.5 Aesthetic Response.

 This program explores The Westmoreland’s Southwestern Pennsylvania landscapes and Scenes of Industry works—to teach students about their state’s history, including the changing of the landscape from agricultural to industrial.
 The Museum offers a flexible approach to building a program that best suits individual school or classroom curriculum.
 Participation in the program includes:

 - A 20-minute video, along with teacher guide, lesson plans and classroom activities, which will be sent to your school to introduce students to this program and prepare them for their Museum visit

 - Docent guided tour of the Southwestern Pennsylvania landscapes and Scenes of Industry works (a variety of activities to enliven the tour are available.
-Please contact the Director of Education & Visitor Engagement to discuss at 724.837.1500 x119 or email@example.com).
+Please contact the Education Department at firstname.lastname@example.org.

 - An art lesson in the studio.
 Students will create a landscape featuring a steel mill and other signs of industry.
 Art supplies are included.

-- Tour Fee: $5 per student; chaperones complimentary (Fee does not include transportation, which may be subsidized through private funding.
-For details,contact the Museum.
-Please arrange for one chaperone for every 10 students.)
+- Transportation for public school may be subsidized through private funding.
+For details, contact the Museum.
+Please arrange for one chaperone for every 10 students.